Programme

 Session: Vaccines and therapeutics

-Session Chairs: Dr. Jody Peters, A/Prof. Branka Grubor-Bauk
+Session Chairs: A/Prof. Jody Peters, A/Prof. Branka Grubor-Bauk

 Role of the host proteins in Japanese encephalitis virus replication